tooppoo/separate-model-on-front/README.md

 - There is no need to embed logic for UI directly in the UI components provided by the UI library.
 - You can create UI logic that is independent of the UI library without using the UI library or its functions.
 - You can use common software design techniques to create UI logic independent of the UI library.
-No special theory or technology is necessarily required.
+No special theory or technique is necessarily required.
 - By making the logic for UI independent, you can easily test only the logic for UI.
 - By making the UI logic independent, you can make the software and UI library loosely coupled.
 - By making the UI logic independent, knowledge of UI become more explicit.